atul121001/react-demo/README.md

 npx nx serve shell
 ```

-**Permission System Not Working:**
+**Permission Service Not Working:**
 - Check browser console for debugging logs
 - Verify localStorage is enabled
-- Ensure both microfrontends are using the same permission service
+- Ensure both microfrontends are using the same shared common library
+- Check that permission service is properly imported from `@acme/shared/common`

 **Build Failures:**
 ```bash